sevenc-nanashi/sembed/README.md

         return

     if message.content == "please test sembed":
-        e = sembed.SEmbed("Did you know that", "This embed is made by sembed!") await message.channel.send(embed=e)
+        e = sembed.SEmbed("Did you know that:", "This embed is made by sembed!") await message.channel.send(embed=e)

 client.run('your token here')